Rook Script

 L l /l/ loud, full

-Y y /j/ yes, fjord
+Y y /j/ yes, fjord, ammonia

-U u /ʊ/ push, good, could
+U u /ʊ/ push, good, could, octopus

-Ə ə /ʌ/, /ə/ but, about, select, edify, comma, mitten, towel, perk, sir, after
+Ə ə /ʌ/, /ə/ bump, about, select, edify, comma, mitten, towel, perk, sir, feature, after

 A a /æ/ sat, hand, laugh